cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.46.0 - 19/12/2022 =
+* Fixed an issue where the "Regular Price" and "Sale Price" could be unreliable for variable products.
+* Tested on WooCommerce version 7.2.0.
+* Fixed an issue where the output of the "Regular Price With Tax" and "Regular Price Without Tax" would show the Sale Price in stead of the Regular Price.
+* Fixed an issue where the wppfm_feed_item_value filter would be called twice instead of once.
+* Fixed an issue where the data of disabled product variations would still be included in the feed data.

+= 1.45.0 - 14/11/2022 =
+* Tested on WooCommerce 7.1.0.

 = 1.44.0 - 29/09/2022 =
 * Added a new line break at the end of each xml row to make a more readable xml feed and prevent large text lines.
 * Added an utf8 check to CDATA string conversion.